enfence/remote-exec/README.md

   details.
 * `request_pty`: Whether to request a PTY for the guard execution.
 See the properties above for details on the implications of requesting a PTY.
+* `sensitive_output`: Whether to suppress printing the output of the guard command.
+The default is true if the resource is marked as sensitive, false otherwise.
+* `sensitive_command`: Whether to suppress printing the guard command itself.
+  The default is true if the resource is marked as sensitive, false otherwise.

 ##### Description